 Over the three years of existence of Article 111-1 "Collaborative activity" in the Criminal Code of Ukraine (hereinafter - CCU), a rather extensive practice has been developed, which is, at the same time, quite controversial.
-A systematic research of the issue of liability for collaborationism allows to trace a number of problems in the investigative and judicial practice, some of which are systemic in nature.
+A systematic research of the issue of liability for collaborationism exposed several problems in the investigative and judicial practice, some of which are systemic in nature.